 Jackson has been carrying a notecard in his back pocket all week with his phone number written on it.
 It’s for a girl.
-Her name is Molly and she’s in his class.
+Let’s call her Shirley and she’s in his class.
 She got a phone for Christmas and he overheard her giving her number out to a boy on the playground.
-Landon.
-Oh, Landon.
-You know Landon.
+Jerkface.
+Oh, Jerkface.
+You know Jerkface.
 He’s loud and obnoxious.
 He carries on with nonsense like untied shoelaces and poking dead animals with sticks.
 Jackson is not impressed.
-But Molly, he suspects, has fallen under Landon’s grip.
-Molly and Landon, he’s heard around the playground, are a couple.
-So although Jackson is in Molly’s classroom cluster, and a teammate on his robotics team, and a girl he would consider a “friend” first and foremost, he’s afraid to give his phone number to her because he doesn’t want to “rock” the proverbial pre-teen dating boat.
+But Shirley, he suspects, has fallen under Jerkface’s grip.
+Shirley and Jerkface, he’s heard around the playground, are a couple.
+So although Jackson is in Shirley’s classroom cluster, and a teammate on his robotics team, and a girl he would consider a “friend” first and foremost, he’s afraid to give his phone number to her because he doesn’t want to “rock” the proverbial pre-teen dating boat.
 Is this really fifth grade?

 Turns out he was too scared to give it to her face to face, so he waited until the walkers had been called to line up upstairs.
 She happened to be away from her desk getting her book bag, so he placed a folded up note on her desk as he walked by.
 The note said, “Hey, it’s Jackson G. I heard you got a phone for Christmas, and I wanted to give you my number in case you ever want to text or anything.”
 As he walked out the door he looked back to make sure she had the note, and she was reading it, so he ran upstairs.